fastalme/envoy-jaeger-test/README.md

 # Distributed Tracing with Envoy service mesh & Jaeger (Spring Boot)
 Inspired in [dnivra26/envoy_distributed_tracing] repository, this is a demo project that implements exact the same idea but with Spring Boot services and the latest versions of Envoy and Jaeger at the time this repository was published.
 I have to do this as part of my learning path and to understand every piece of the original demo project.

+Basically, this project have three [Spring Boot] services that works together simulating a very basic service architecture.
+It uses [Envoy] as an proxy for every service converting the entire project in a very basi service mesh.
+Envoy gives this deployment a way to have tracing data generated automatically with very few source code modifications (passing HTTP headers from one service to other).
+This generated tracing data is collected by an [Jaeger] service (using a [Zipkin] compatible endpoint) and it is also visible through its web front end.
+Finally, all this componentes are tied up with an Docker Compose file that put them running in a very fast way.

+*Disclaimer: Even when Spring Boot has its own smooth way to integrate to a Jaeger Service (with Spring Cloud Zipkin starters and Sleuth), the purpose of this example is to show how almost any service architecture can be integrated to Jaeger using Envoy proxies.*

 ## Technologies and versions

 - Spring Boot 2.4.3